Nethereum/Nethereum.Flappy/README.md

 And full game here: https://assetstore.unity.com/packages/templates/flappy-bird-style-example-game-80330

-Note: For a simpler get started with Unity and Nethereum integration check also this tutorial. https://github.com/Nethereum/Unity3dSimpleSampleNet461
+Note: For a simpler get started example and upto date (latest version of Nethereum) of integrating Unity and Nethereum check also this tutorial. https://github.com/Nethereum/Unity3dSimpleSampleNet461

 ## Working with Unity3d